ASHFAQ-ISSAK/stock-trading-v1/presentation.md

 ---
 ## 10. Questions for Discussion ’­

-1. Why do we need to store the transaction history?
-2. How does the program calculate profits and losses?
-3. Why do we track price history for each stock?
-4. How could we improve this system?
+ How could we improve this system?

 ---
 ## Thank You! ™

-Remember:
-- Start with understanding the basic structures
-- Follow the flow of data
-- Think about how each action affects different parts of the system